Strauss–Howe generational theory: Generations: The History of America's Future, 1584 to 2069

 Gerald Pershall wrote in 1991: "Generations is guaranteed to attract pop history and pop social science buffs.
 Among professional historians, it faces a tougher sell.
 Period specialists will resist the idea that their period is akin to several others.
 Sweeping theories of history are long out of fashion in the halls of ivy, and the authors' lack of academic standing won't help their cause.
 Their generational quartet is "just too wooden" and "too neat," says one Yale historian.
 "Prediction is for prophets," scoffed William McLoughlin (a former history professor at Brown), who said it is wrong to think that "if you put enough data together and have enough charts and graphs, you've made history into a science."
 He also said the book might get a friendlier reception in the sociology and political science departments than in the science department.

 In 1991, professor and New York Times writer Jay Dolan critiqued Generations for not talking more about class, race, and sex, to which Neil Howe replied that they "are probably generalizations not even as effective as a generation to say something about how people think and behave.
 One of the things to understand is that most historians never look at history in terms of generations.
 They prefer to tell history as a seamless row of 55-year-old leaders who always tend to think and behave the same way -- but they don't and they never have.
 If you look at the way America's 55-year-old leaders were acting in the 1960s -- you know, the ebullience and confidence of the JFKs and LBJs and Hubert Humphreys -- and compare them with today's leaders in Congress -- the indecision, the lack of sure-footedness -- I think you would have to agree that 55-year-olds do not always act the same way and you're dealing with powerful generational forces at work that explain why one generation of war veterans, war heroes, and another generation which came of age in very different circumstances tend to have very different instincts about acting in the world."

-Responding to criticisms in 1991, William Strauss accepted that some historians might not like their theory, which they presented as a new paradigm for looking at American history, that filled a need for a unifying vision of American history:
+Responding to criticisms in 1991, William Strauss accepted that some historians might not like their theory, responding with: